 Disruptions of Local Traffic Patterns: The Proposed Action, along with other planned development along Aero Parkway, would cause an increase in surface traffic.
-A Draft Traffic Impact Study (TIS) is being prepared to describe and measure the impact of traffic generated by the proposed development on the existing roadway system.
-The TIS is being coordinated with the Kentucky Transportation Council (KYTC), KCAB, Boone County, and the City of Florence.
-The TIS will recommend roadway improvements, if needed, for potential impacts related to the proposed air cargo facility.
+A Draft Traffic Impact Study (TIS) was prepared to describe and measure the impact of traffic generated by the proposed development on the existing roadway system.
+The TIS was coordinated with the Kentucky Transportation Council (KYTC), KCAB, Boone County, and the City of Florence.
+The TIS recommended roadway improvements for potential impacts related to the proposed air cargo facility.
+These recommendations are included in Appendix H, Traffic.
 In addition, the State Kentucky and the Ohio Kentucky Indiana Regional Council on Governments (OKI) will be conducting a planning study for the region.
-Therefore, no impacts to socioeconomic resources would occur as a result of disruptions of local traffic patterns.
+With the implementation of the roadway improvements, no impacts to socioeconomic resources would occur as a result of disruptions of local traffic patterns.

 The Proposed Action has the potential to change surface vehicle traffic patterns during construction.
 Standard traffic engineering techniques would be utilized to maintain traffic during construction.
-However, temporary construction impacts could include increased commercial traffic on neighborhood roads, increased traffic congestion, increased travel distances, and increased travel times for drivers.
-Normal neighborhood vehicular traffic patterns could also be disrupted if drivers chose to cutthrough neighborhoods to avoid congestion induced by construction activities.
+However, temporary construction impacts could include increased commercial traffic on neighborhood roads, in creased traffic congestion, increased travel distances, and increased travel times for drivers.
+Nor mal neighborhood vehicular traffic patterns could also be disrupted if drivers chose to cut-through neighborhoods to avoid congestion induced by construction activities.